exercism/problem-specifications/tournament.md

 Means that the Devastating Donkeys and Courageous Californians tied.

-Your program should only accept inputs that follow this format.
+Your program should only process input lines that follow this format.
+All other lines should be ignored:
+If an input contains both valid and invalid input lines, output a table that contains just the results from the valid lines.